 Keeping patients safe from harm

-Patients expect their hospital, their physician and their caregivers to keep them safe from harm while receiving healthcare.
+Patients expect their hospital, their physician and their caregivers to keep them safe while receiving healthcare.
 The reality is that situations can arise that could harm you.

 Every hospital in the U.S. has experienced events that resulted in death or serious injury to patients.
-Even those hospitals recognized as the best are not immune to serious safety events.
-Although we've made progress during the past several years to make our hospitals safer and have a low serious safety event rate, we are constantly working to ensure the safety of our patients if an event ever occurs.
+Even hospitals recognized as the best are not immune to serious safety incidents.
+Although we've made progress ensuring our hospitals are safe with a low serious safety event rate, we continue improving best practices to prevent incidents and to act swiftly should an event occur.

 What is a serious safety event?